subfuzion/fargate-chat/README.md

 ##### Build the VPC

 First we are going to need a VPC into which we'll deploy our Fargate Cluster.
-We are going to use cloudformation and deploy three public subnets and three private subnets, our fargate cluster will be in the private subnet and we'll use load balancers to make this publicly accessible.
+We are going to use CloudFormation and deploy three public subnets and three private subnets, our fargate cluster will be in the private subnet and we'll use load balancers to make this publicly accessible.

-In this git repository there is a folder called cloudformation.
+In this git repository there is a folder called CloudFormation.
 This contains our files for building our VPC.

-Open the AWS console in your browser and go to cloudformation.
+Open the AWS console in your browser and go to CloudFormation.
 Press Create Stack.

 ![New Stack](./img/newstack.png)